-Watermelon Salad with Basil, Feta, and Cucumber
+Watermelon Basil Salad with Feta and Cucumber

 A white scalloped oval platter with watermelon feta salad topped with cucumber and basil with large slices of watermelon on the side.